The start is at the corner of Simmons and Coleman Blvd in Mt. Pleasant.

 Having the Bib Number to pick up packets is the fastest and most efficient way to pick them up.
 If you forget to look up your Bib Number you can look it up at the Expo and you can pick up packets for others if necessary.
 No ID is required.
 Have a great time!

-You can leave your car at any of the 4 shuttle locations (go to bridgerun.com for bus info) and we will shuttle you to the start and back to your original location after the race.
+This information can help you determine which shuttle to sign up for after you’ve arranged your accommodations.
+You can leave your car at any of the 4 shuttle locations and we will shuttle you to the start and back to your original location after the race. (parking is limited in Downtown Charleston.
+Click on the following link for info about city parking garages that are available.)

-After Race: Buses take you back to your original shuttle locations to pick up your cars.
+After Race: Buses take you back to your original shuttle locations to pick up your cars from 11:00 am-1:00 pm.

 You cannot register over the phone.
 You can register on our website at www.bridgerun.com